Faizullah877/Live-JPEG/README.md

 Note:
 1. Some of the sample raw videos are \\210.107.229.81\shared\Faizullah\Sample_videos\Raw_Sample_Videos
 2. The program differentiates b/w the encoding and decoding process by input file name extension.
 If input file name extension is .yuv, encoding process will take place.
 If input file name extension is .jpg, Decoding will be processed.
-3. The program saves its encoding history and log in a text file named as Live_jpeg_Encoding_history.txt created automatically in same directory as live_jpeg_v02.exe
+3. The program saves its encoding history and log in a text file named as DPCMed_JPEG_Encoding_history.txt created automatically in same directory as DPCMed_JPEG.exe
-4. Similarly decoding history is saved in Live_jpeg_Decoding_history.txt.
+4. Similarly decoding history is saved in DPCMed_JPEG_Decoding_history.txt.